-The Brain Injury Rehabilitation Program at The Ohio State University Medical Center is a leader in rehabilitative care for traumatic and nontraumatic brain injuries.
+The Brain Injury Rehabilitation Program at The Ohio State University Wexner Medical Center is a leader in rehabilitative care for traumatic and nontraumatic brain injuries.
 As pioneers in brain trauma rehabilitation, we develop new treatments and therapies to restore independence and enhance quality of life for those who have incurred serious brain injuries.

 Each brain injury is unique.
 A brain injury may be mild, with a brief change in mental status, moderate, with a loss of consciousness, or severe, causing a prolonged coma.
 Mild, moderate and severe brain injuries can lead to long-term symptoms and the potential for permanent disability.
 Rehabilitation of your brain injury begins as quickly as possible in the hospital.
 As your condition improves, rehabilitation services increase.